Chaaronn/Auto-PGN-Generator/README.md

 # SETUP

-Ensure 'main_opening' and 'variation_name' exactly match to the opening in openings.json
+Ensure 'main_opening' and 'variation_name' in setup.ini exactly match to the opening and variation in openings.json

 Currently NO error handling, so if this isn't done your PC will cry as Stockfish runs forever